Open In App

 Syntax:

-• Options: It is an optional parameter which specify the data is to be read from the file.
-If nothing is passed, then default raw buffer is returned.
+• Options: It is an optional parameter that specifies the data is to be read from the file.
+If nothing is passed, then the default raw buffer is returned.

-• Callback Function: It is the callback function which has further two arguments (err, data).
-If the operation fails to extract the data, err shows what is the fault, else data argument will contain the data from the file.
+• Callback Function: It is the callback function that has further two arguments (err, data).
+If the operation fails to extract the data, the error shows what is the fault, and else data argument will contain the data from the file.

-Suppose there is file with name Input.txt in the same folder as the JavaScript program.
+Example: Suppose there is a file with the name Input.txt in the same folder as the JavaScript program.

 javascript